Pylons/colander/docs/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 A schema is composed of one or more *schema node* objects, each
-typically of the class ``colander.SchemaNode``, usually in a nested
+typically of the class :class:`colander.SchemaNode`, usually in a
-arrangement.
+nested arrangement.
 Each schema node object has a required *type*, an
 optional deserialization *validator*, an optional *default*, and a
 slightly less optional *name*.